 A Perfect and Easy Cheesecake

-When I say it’s easy, I’m not kidding.
+And when I say it’s easy, I’m not kidding.
 While the cheesecake takes a while from start to finish, that’s only because of the chilling and cooling time.
 The actual hands-on prep time is pretty minimal and very simple.

 Oh, and bonus, that sour cream topping, it not only adds a tangy rich layer to your cake but also covers all manner of cheesecake sins.
 So if you’re a novice baker and worried about your cheesecake cracking, totally not a problem because no one will be able to see it anyways.